 What happens if a retailer goes bust?

-If you are lucky, the retailer may honour the vouchers – it’s always worth calling or visiting the store (if it’s still open) to find out first, or asking the purchaser to do so on your behalf.
-But in many cases, you are likely to find that the vouchers will no longer be accepted, meaning they are worthless.
+If you’re lucky, the retailer may honour the vouchers – it’s always worth calling or visiting the store (if it’s still open) to find out first, or asking the purchaser to do so on your behalf.
+But in many cases, you’re likely to find that the vouchers will no longer be accepted, meaning they are worthless.

 Check for expiry dates

-Equally, if you have lost your gift card – or had it stolen – you may be able to get your card cancelled and your balance transferred to a new one.
+If you have lost your gift card – or had it stolen – you may be able to get your card cancelled and your balance transferred to a new one.
 This will depend on the gift voucher's terms and conditions and the retailer's policy.
 It usually helps if you can provide some information about when it was purchased, along with your unique gift card number.

 Inactive balance charge